-After everything is in place, just plug the 3 wire assemblies into their respective headers and make sure they're secure.
-That's it!
+After everything is in place, plug the 3 wire assemblies into their respective headers and make sure they're secure.
 Here is a cross-section of the inside of the completed pedal.

 At this point, you have completed the full circuit as far as the electrons are concerned.
 Plug in a 9-volt supply and test it out with a guitar and an amplifier.